 Join us in supporting Tide Loads of Hope in their efforts to provide clean loads of laundry and hope to people in need.

-detergent for 0 days of clean clothes for a person in need
+days’ worth of detergent for clean clothes for a person in need

 People working together to help our community reach its goal

 A legacy of doing good.
 A commitment to doing better.

 Tide Loads of Hope has provided 90,000 loads of clean laundry to people since 2005.
 Unfortunately, there will be more times of crisis.
 Together, we can do better — which is why we created P&G Good Everyday.
 This new program is for us to join forces with you and work together to solve real problems every day.